Talkdesk/api/integrations/action-execution/README.md

 1. Use the "auth" fields to authenticate on behalf of the user within the external service.
 Talkdesk makes sure that all mandatory fields were filled as expected.

 2. Use contextual information passed as a meta field (such as the contact id in the external service) to correctly associate actions to the entities in the external service.
+Also, if possible assign the given agent to the executed action.

 3. Build a request based on the data parameters and send it to the external service.